bevyengine/rfcs/rfcs/45-stageless.md

 ### What sugar should we use for adding multiple systems at once?

 Convenience methods like `add_systems` are important for reducing boilerplate.
-For these methods, we need to be able to refer to collections of systems and system sets.
+For these methods, we need to be able to refer to collections of systems.

 **In summary:**